nicolasH/frankensteins/README.md

 Usage:

-clone the project. it will check out all the files in this repo, including the 'templates' for the index and the posts.

-then, run once
+1. install [multimarkdown][mmd].
+2. clone the project to some directory.
-`victor.sh init`
+3. run `victor.sh init`
- which will rename the templates

-`victor.sh new "Its Alive!"`
+4. run `victor.sh new "My First Post"`

-Will create a
+5. edit your first post file in the blog directory
+6. run `victor.sh gen`
+7. upload your blog directory to your web host.
+8. you have a blog!

 [mmd]:http://fletcherpenney.net/multimarkdown/
 [jekyll]:http://jekyllrb.com/